 Some economic commentators describe Australia's debt situation as 'peak debt'.
-Some of those borrowers also took out 'interest only' loans at the beginning, such that they did not pay off any of the principal (amount borrowed) in the early years of their loans.
-In 2018/19 many loans converted from interest only to interest plus principal, which meant that a greater amount of discretionary income was needed to meet the terms of the loan contract.
-Given the very high levels of existing debt and the ageing of the Australian population, it is not surprising that households looked to 'repair their balance sheets' by reducing their level of debt.
-This meant that many households may have been reluctant to increase the size of their loan and the speculative element of investing in property for capital gains looked less promising.
+Some of those borrowers initially took out 'interest only' loans, such that they did not pay off any of the principal (amount borrowed) in the early years of their loans.
+Given the very high levels of existing debt and the ageing of the Australian population, it is not surprising that many households have tried to 'repair their balance sheets' by reducing their level of debt.
+This was particularly evident during 2020.
+At the time of writing many households were reluctant, or unable, to increase the size of their loans and, combined with rising rental vacancies rates, the speculative attraction associated with investing in property for capital gains looked less promising.